Your Questions Answered: What Exercise Actually Does To Your Bust

 If Your Priority Is Overall Fat Loss (Accepting Potential Breast Size Changes)

-- Prioritize back and posture work to ensure your breasts sit in the most elevated position possible
+- Prioritise back and posture work to ensure your breasts sit in the most elevated position possible.

-- Remember that proportional changes often mean that while your breasts become smaller, your entire physique becomes more defined, creating balanced aesthetics
+- Remember that proportional changes often mean that while your breasts become smaller, your entire physique becomes more defined.

 Learn more about realistic expectations in our article on the secrets of fat and weight loss revealed.